wp-plugins/microblog-poster/readme.txt

 Please note that only real personal Facebook accounts have permissions to create an App.
 Business accounts can't manage Facebook Apps.

-    1. Please go at this url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
+    1. Please browse to this url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
     Note: If you can't click on 'Create new App', you will need first to 'Register as a Developer'.